tech-tatsuma/FMRGBMultichannelMultimodel/README.md

-# FMRGBMultichannelMultimodel(Multi task Regression Problem Version)
+# GAOMultichannelMultimodel(Multi task Regression Problem Version)
 This program is designed for machine learning of data comprising sound, optical flow and visual information.

 ## Usage